erebe/personal-server/README.md

 -A USER_CUSTOM -p tcp -m conntrack --ctstate NEW --dport 22 -j ACCEPT
 ```

-We are going to deploy those rules in the `if-pre-up` to restore them automatically when the machine reboot.
-As those rule are idempotent we force their execution when invoked to be sure they are in place.
+We are going to deploy those rules in the `if-pre-up` to restore them automatically when the machine reboots.
+As those rules are idempotent we force their execution when invoked to be sure they are in place.

 ```bash
 iptables: